 Semester-length electives are vital parts of the second, third, and fourth years.
 The range of electives always includes topical studies in fine arts, humanities, math, science, and technology.
 STMA’s teaching kitchen, urban gardens, and animal coop make possible engaging opportunities in culinary skills and agriculture.
 College-model Seminars with the Dean of Studies are offered every year.

-Honors options are available in most subjects through the fourth year.
+Honors options are available in primary subjects through the fourth year.

 STMA operates on a streamlined, low homework model.
 Class time is optimized, and the vast majority of work remains inside the school day.